hanchau/glogging/content/post/understanding_hyperloglog.md

 > NOTE: Before proceeding please give it some thoughts.
 Few hints: Can we do it in one parse.
 Think of bloom filters.
 Think of approximating it.
 Think of upper bounding it, cuz every finite set must have finite distinct elements, right?

-This all have started with counting, The list example is just to simplify it.
+All of this initially started with counting, The list example is just to simplify it.
 The real use case would be to estimate big number like-
 ```
 I have a webpage and I want to count the distinct IPs that have landed on the page.
 ```